Mediatek-Cloud/mcs-resources/content/en/tutorial/7688_analog_tutorial.md

 # Analog Controller Tutorial

 In this guide you’ll learn the steps to create a analog controller that allows you to turn on and off the on-board Wi-Fi LED from the web console of MCS using Node.js.
+Please note that to run this example, you will need a **LinkIt Smart 7688 Duo** board.

 ## Creating a new prototype for LinkIt Smart 7688